oj-sec/fishfactory/README.md

 # Features

-- Standard modules:
+- Modules:
     - `reconaissance` uses Playwright broswer automation to gather information about phishing pages including:
         - HTTP title
-        - screenshot of page content (SHA256 and phash)
+        - obatins a screenshot of page content
+            - provides SHA256 and perceptual hash
+        - obtains favicons
-        - favicon murmurhash
+            - provides the murmurhash
         - SSL thumbprint
         - IP and domain
+        - all requests made during page load
     - `downloader` performs threaded directory enumeration requests to attempt to download and process ZIP phishing kits.
 Traverses archive files and extracts features including:
         - email addresses
         - IP addresses
         - Telegram bot tokens and chat ids
-        - references to text files, which Fisfactory will attempt to download and extract email and IP addresses from.
+        - references to text files, which Fisfactory will attempt to download and extract email and IP addresses from
+        - also provides kit URI and SHA256 hash
     - `brute` performs threaded directory enumeration using common credential store locations, which Fishfactory will download and process email and IP addresses from.
+        - also provides credstore URI and SHA256 hash

 # Installation